agilecrm/agile-crm-json-io-node/README.md

 Campaign Node JSON IO Functionality
 ===================================

 JSON IO is one of the intelligent nodes of Campaigns.
-It integrates Agile with other applications on the fly.
-You can GET or POST data with valid REST URL.
+You can integrate Agile with other applications on the fly.
+GET or POST data with valid REST URL endpoints are currently supported.

 Adding the JSON IO node
 -----------------------